China stocks shrug off seizure of Anbang amid signs of state support

 Both indexes have rebounded over 7 percent from a low hit on Feb.
 9, the depth of a rout triggered by global market turmoil.

-Investors focused instead on signs that the government has once again stepped in to stabilize markets following the heavy selling early this month and ahead of key political gatherings in coming weeks.
+Investors focused instead on signs that the government has once again stepped in to stabilise markets following the heavy selling early this month and ahead of key political gatherings in coming weeks.

 China’s five state-backed mutual funds boosted their equity holdings during the recent market slump, the official Shanghai Securities News reported on Friday.
 Meanwhile, China has suspended publishing its volatility index as regulators step up efforts to curb speculative trading.